Ornithocercus: Morphology

-Feeding & symbiosis
+Feeding and symbiosis

 Ornithocercus lacks photosynthetic pigments (and chloroplasts) and they are thus obligate heterotrophs.
 Along with other heterotrophic dinoflagellate genera, they were thought to exclusively feed through osmotrophy of dissolved organic manner.

 While lacking the ability to photosynthesize, Ornithocercus has ectosymbiotic (extracellular) cyanobacteria.
 The cyanobacterial symbionts known as phaeosomes are located between the upper and lower lists of the horizontal groove of the cells.
-One study of these cyanobacteria symbiotes found that the cell size ranged from 3.5-10 µm (thus approximately an order of magnitude larger than prevalent planktonic Synechococcus forms).
+One study of these cyanobacteria symbiotes found that the cell size ranged from 3.5-10 μm (thus approximately an order of magnitude larger than prevalent planktonic Synechococcus forms).
 A 2010 study found species to house both the described extracellular cyanobacteria as well as larger rod-shaped non-photosynthetic bacteria on their sulcal lists.

 The exact mechanism through which photosynthetic products of the bacteria are utilized by the host is still unclear.
 A 1994 study was conducted in the Gulf of Aqaba in which levels of colonial cyanobacteria were measured alongside oceanic nitrogen levels.
 Detection and peaking numbers of the consortia of heterotrophs (Ornithocercus) and autotrophs (cyanobacteria) at times of nitrogen limitation led the authors to propose that the hosts may be providing an anaerobic microenvironment in which the cyanobacteria can efficiently fix nitrogen.
 This hypothetically could allow the consortia to thrive in stratified oligotrophic nitrogen limited waters.
 Recent studies called into question this conjecture as the cyanobacteria on two species of Ornithocercus were not found to produce the necessary enzyme nitrogenase.
 The bacteria thus may provide fixed carbon for the host or may be used as a direct source of nutrients when they die.
 Another study found that Ornithocercus has a nitrogenase gene (nifH) which supports the idea of additional nitrogen fixing heterotrophic symbionts, allowing the possibility that the bacterial garden hosted by Ornithocercus provides fixed carbon and nitrogen for the host.

 Food vacuoles have been observed inside O. magnificus with remnants of cyanobacterial symbionts enclosed.
 In one study, some of the numerous food vacuoles observed inside Ornithocercus species strongly resembled the ectosymbionts in size and colour but were too degraded by section preparation to confirm via transmission electron microscopy.
 The authors nonetheless concluded that it seemed likely the Ornithocercus were in effect growing their own “vegetables” and likely consuming the bacteria via a peduncle.
 They also found evidence that Ornithocercus may ingest ciliates, thus engaging in a multi-resource strategy to survive oligotrophic waters.

 An analysis of the genome of cyanobacteria associated with O. magnificus found that it had a reduced genome when compared to free-living cyanobacteria.
 This indicates it had lost some genes as functions were provided for it by the host.
 However, its genome reduction was less severe than that seen in other cyanobacterial symbionts.
 Therefore it was proposed that the cyanobacteria is not dependent on the host for critical functions such as metabolism, thus supporting the theory that Ornithocercus feeds on its “garden” of bacteria.